How men's work is helping reclaim the rite of passage modern life took away

 None of these are perfect substitutes for what was lost, but they are genuine attempts to answer the same question that every rite of passage has always tried to answer: who are you, what is your purpose on this planet, and are you ready to show up as the man you know you can be?

-The threshold to true adulthood is still there, it's just waiting for you to find it.
+The threshold to true adulthood is still there.
+It's just waiting for you to find it.

 Further reading